mck-9061/checkers/CheckersServer/docs/packets.md

 Info:

-	-[space]: The space that the client clicked.
+	-[space]: The space number that the client clicked.
+	-[color]: The color of the space the client clicked.
 ### SKIP
 Tells the server to skip their turn.
 ### CONCEDE